yhuang85/mandy/docs/_sources/math/contact-morse-theory.rst.txt

 Separation of contact structure and topology
 ********************************************

 The first key principle in the development of contact Morse theory is to separate the contact topological problem from the purely topological problem.
-Specifically, given a contact manifold :math:`(M, \xi)`, we always start from just any Morse function :math:`f: M \to \RR`.
+Specifically, given a contact manifold :math:`(M, \xi)`, we always start from just any Morse function :math:`f: M \to \Rbb`.
 Suppose :math:`\dim M = 2n+1`, then :math:`f` induces a decomposition

 .. math::
 	:label: heegaard-decomposition